Investment Company Reporting Modernization Rules

 Form N-PORT requires reporting of a fund’s complete portfolio holdings on a position-by-position basis.
 Funds must report portfolio information on the same basis used to calculate their NAV (i.e., generally as of trade date plus one day (“T+1 accounting”)), as opposed to as of the trade date (“T+0 accounting”), which is required for financial reporting purposes.
 The form also requires additional portfolio level information that will facilitate risk analyses and other SEC oversight.
 For example, Form N-PORT requires reporting of certain risk metric calculations that measure a fund’s exposure and sensitivity to changing market conditions, such as changes in asset prices, interest rates, or credit spreads.

-To avoid duplication with the information that will be reported on Form N-PORT, the SEC is rescinding Form N-Q, on which funds currently report for their first and third fiscal quarters their portfolio holdings prepared in accordance with Regulation S-X. To ensure the continued availability of such reports for investors, each fund must attach its portfolio holdings for the last month of its first and third fiscal quarters to Form N-PORT, prepared in accordance with Regulation S-X, and attached within 60 days of the end of the reporting period.
-In addition, to fill the gap in certification that would otherwise occur with the rescission of Form N-Q, the SEC is amending the form of certification in Form N-CSR to require each certifying officer to state that he or she has disclosed in the report any change in the registrant’s internal control over financial reporting that occurred during the most recent fiscal half-year, rather than the registrant’s most recent fiscal quarter as currently required by the form.
+To avoid duplication with the information that will be reported on Form N-PORT, the SEC is rescinding Form N-Q, on which funds currently report for their first and third fiscal quarters their portfolio holdings prepared in accordance with Regulation S-X. To ensure the continued availability of such reports for investors, each fund must attach its portfolio holdings for the last month of its first and third fiscal quarters to Form N-PORT, prepared in accordance with Regulation S-X. In addition, to fill the gap in certification that would otherwise occur with the rescission of Form N-Q, the SEC is amending the form of certification in Form N-CSR to require each certifying officer to state that he or she has disclosed in the report any change in the registrant’s internal control over financial reporting that occurred during the most recent fiscal half-year, rather than the registrant’s most recent fiscal quarter as currently required by the form.

 The SEC also adopted a new annual reporting form, Form N-CEN, to be used by registered funds to annually report certain census-type information to the SEC.
 Form N-CEN replaces the form currently used to report fund census information (Form N-SAR).
 Funds will report at the registrant level, with responses to certain portions of the form submitted separately for each series.
 Reports are required to be filed annually within 75 days of the end of the fund’s fiscal year, rather than semi-annually as is currently required by Form N-SAR for most funds.